OCCIRF/OpenCloudComputingIncidentResponseFramework/preparation/organisational.md

 ![Emergency access to a subscription / account](accessConceptIncident.png)

 ## Communication
 The communication of the incident is also very important.
-Especially when someone outside of the organisation has to be informed about an incident.
+Especially when someone outside of the organization has to be informed about an incident.
 The communication should always be done by the communication manager or a trained communication employee if possible.
-The communication is key for the reputation of the affected organisation.
+The communication is key for the reputation of the affected organization.
 Also, it is important to communicate clear and through defined channels.
 Which is also in responsibility of the communication manager.